 After the wait time, the beneficiary can now apply for a green card, and this stage may take 9-11 months.
 This will be followed by an immigration interview and approval, which may take additional 1-2 months.
 So, the overall processing time for a green card in this category could be 29-38 months.
 Again, this may vary if the applicant is abroad.

 For other relatives of a U.S. citizen or lawful permanent resident, the overall green card processing time approximately ranges between 5-14 years, depending on the nationality, location, and the annual number of immigrants that apply to each category.
 Keep in mind that this is an estimated processing time, meaning certain circumstances can make it shorter or even longer in some cases.

 How Much Does the I-130 Cost?

 The I-130 processing fee is $535.
 However, if you are filing concurrently or separately, other filing fees must be put in mind as well.
 Here is the breakdown of a family-based green card processing fee:

 - I-485: $750

 The U.S. family-based green card is a highly sought-after immigrant visa category.
 It involves several stages and procedures that can take many years to complete.
 It’s not enough to have a qualifying family relationship and eligibility—you need to present your case in the most convincing way to the USCIS.
 This is why you need an experienced family-based green card immigration attorney to help you file your I-130.

-Here at Immi-USA, we have a team of dedicated and highly experienced family-based green card lawyers.
-Our attorneys will help you file your petition with all necessary evidence to expedite the process.
-We will work closely with you from the beginning to the end of your family-based green card case.
-You can book a consultation with us today by filling out this contact form.
+VisaNation Law Group has a team of dedicated and highly experienced family-based green card lawyers.
+Their attorneys will help you file your petition with all necessary evidence to expedite the process.
+They will work closely with you from the beginning to the end of your family-based green card case.
+You can book a consultation today by filling out this contact form.